-"Handheld photo speed monitoring device" means handheld equipment that uses LIDAR-based speed detection and, when activated by a law-enforcement officer employed by the Department of State Police, produces one or more photographs, microphotographs, videotapes, or other recorded images of vehicles.
+"Handheld photo speed monitoring device" means handheld equipment that uses LIDAR-based speed detection and, when activated by a person, produces one or more photographs, microphotographs, videotapes, or other recorded images of vehicles.

 "Highway work zone" has the same meaning ascribed to it in § 46.2-878.1.
+"School crossing zone" has the same meaning ascribed to it in § 46.2-873.